djanfelipe/djanfelipe/README.md

-Hi, I'm @djanfelipe, a 27 years old brazilian test automator :nerd_face:.
+Hi, I'm @djanfelipe!
+A 30 yrs old Brazilian' Software Quality Analyst.

-My goal here is to share the knowledge I'm acquiring through my carreer :books:.
+My goal here is to learn & share the knowledge I'm acquiring through my carreer.

 The topics I'll try to cover here are:
-- Testing frameworks :hammer_and_wrench:;
+- Testing frameworks;
-- Front-end basics :computer:;
+- Front-end basics;
-- Some scripting languages codes :scroll:;
+- Some scripting languages codes;
-- Continuous Integration and others DevOps techniques :gear:;
+- Continuous Integration and others DevOps techniques;

 And that's it!
 I hope you all enjoy this profile.